Age-structured hydrodynamics of ensembles of anomalously diffusing particles with renewal resetting: Introduction

 In this paper we develop a versatile hydrodynamic (HD) formalism which provides a leading-order description to the collective dynamics of $N\gg 1$ anomalously diffusing particles for a broad class of resetting rules, including the rules which introduce global inter-particle correlations.
 For concreteness and analytical tractability, we focus here on scaled Brownian motion (sBm): a Gaussian process with independent increments, characterized by a power-law time dependence of the diffusion coefficient, $D(t)\sim t^{2H-1}$, where $H$ can be any positive number \cite{Jeon,bodrova2016underdamped,Lim,Safdari}.
 In the presence of resetting, even a single particle performing sBm exhibits a rich behavior with two possible formulations of the model.
 In the first formulation -- the nonrenewal resetting -- the spatial resetting events do not affect the time-dependence of the diffusion coefficient \cite{Bodrova2019a}.
 Here we focus on the second formulation -- the renewal resetting -- where the internal clock of a particle is reset along with its spatial coordinate \cite{Bodrova2019}.

 The key element of our HD formalism is an explicit account for the \emph{age structure} of the population of particles, where the age of a particle, $\tau$, is defined as the time passed since its last reset.
 Age-structured models are widely used in demography and epidemiology \cite{webb1985theory,charlesworth1994evolution,brauer2012mathematical,inaba2017age}, but to our knowledge they have not yet been applied to many-particle stochastic resetting models.
+We argue that such an extension is useful when the underlying diffusion is anomalous, because the transport properties of particles performing anomalous diffusion often depend on their history \cite{golding2006physical,weber2010bacterial,bronstein2009transient,caspi2000enhanced}.

-The age-structured HD formalism clearly identifies the three basic components of the dynamics: the $\tau$–dependent diffusive transport in space, the aging in $\tau$, and the particular renewal resetting mechanism implemented through a boundary condition at $\tau=0$.
+The age-structured HD formalism for anomalously diffusing particles with resetting clearly identifies the three basic components of the dynamics: the $\tau$–dependent diffusive transport in space, the aging in $\tau$, and the particular renewal resetting mechanism implemented through a boundary condition at $\tau=0$.
 This formalism circumvents a single-particle description and applies to a broad class of time-dependent renewal processes which introduce inter-particle correlations.